monasticus/mimeo/README.md

 In Mimeo Template you can use so-called _special fields_.
 Every field in a template can be stored in memory (_provided_) and used later as a value of other fields (_injected_).
-To provide and inject a special field use curly brackets and colons: [`{:SomeField:}`].
+To provide a special field, wrap its name with colons: [`:SomeField:`].
+To inject, use additionally curly braces to let interpreter know it should be rendered [`{:SomeField:}`].
-You provide a field when you use this format in a field name (JSON property name), and inject by applying it in a field value.
 They can be injected as partial values, similarly to Mimeo Vars.

 Example